wombleton/gitlaw-nz/acts/W/Wellington City (Cuba Street Mall) Empowering Act 1967.md

 ##### 4 Offences

-*   Any person who drives or parks any vehicle or causes or permits any vehicle to be driven or parked in contravention of an order made under [section 3][5] commits an offence and shall be liable on summary conviction to a fine not exceeding 10 pounds.
+*   Any person who drives or parks any vehicle or causes or permits any vehicle to be driven or parked in contravention of an order made under [section 3][5] commits an offence and shall be liable on conviction to a fine not exceeding 10 pounds.

+    Section 4: amended, on 1 July 2013, by [section 413][8] of the Criminal Procedure Act 2011 (2011 No 81).

 ---